tldrcode/tldrcode.com/README.md

 Contributions
 -------------
-For those looking to contribute this section is for you.
+For those looking to contribute, this section is for you!
 We need people like you to keep this site accurate and up-to-date.
 Below is a list of ways you can personally contribute to the project.

 - Submit Issues to our Issue Tracker
 - Correct Issues in our Issue Tracker
 - Add a new Language
-- Help us with some CSS (We're all pretty bad at it)
+- Correct/expand existing languages
-- Help document
+- Create site documentation
 - Send us pull requests
   - New features
-  - Fix our very basic features (Search)
+  - Fix our existing features

 If you can do any of the above we will be eternally grateful.